Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Healthy Hamster Diets

-While hamsters are omnivores and enjoy eating a variety of nuts, walnuts should not be a large component in her diet.
-A good hamster diet consists of commercial hamster pellets, Timothy hay, and small helpings of fruits and veggies.
-You should only give a walnut to your hamster as the occasional treat.
+While hamsters are omnivores, walnuts should not be a large component of their diet.
+A good hamster diet consists of commercial hamster pellets, high-quality hay, and very small helpings of fruits, nuts, and veggies.
+You should only give a walnut to your hamster as an occasional treat.

 hamster eating walnut